smucclaw/vue-pure-pdpa/bin/https.md

 ```
 Might confuse people as this is an unusual redirect setup.

-## Complication #2: Vue needs to proxy websocket too.
+## Complication #2: Vue needs to proxy WebSockets too.

-Vue relies on WebSocket for communication between client(web browser) and server in dev mode.
+Vue relies on WebSockets for communication between the client (web browser) and the server in development mode.
-So it needs to be proxied too.
+Therefore, WebSockets need to be proxied as well.

 ```mermaid
 flowchart LR